cmbi/metadome/README.md

 * `<int:position>` : position on the chromosome, cDNA of the gene, sequence position of the protein, or pfam domain consensus position.
 Depending on the parent type.
 Numeric type.

 ### Output
-A `meta-domain mapping` entry consists of:
+A `locus_information` entry consists of:
 * `locus` : information about the locus
 * genes : a list of `gene` entries, which are present at this locus
 * proteins : a list of `protein` entries, which are present at this locus
 * domains : a list of protein `domain` entries, which are present at this locus

-* meta-domain_linked_loci : a list of `locus` or loci, which are via a meta-domain relationship linked to this `locus`
-* meta-domain_linked_genes : a list of `gene` entries, which are via a meta-domain relationship linked to this `locus`
-* meta-domain_linked_proteins : a list of `protein` entries, which are via a meta-domain relationship linked to this `locus`
+The `meta-domain_mapping` consists of zero or more `locus_information` entries, which are via a meta-domain relationship linked to this `locus`

 A `locus` entry consists of:
 * chromosome : ['1-23', 'X'], excluding 'Y'.
 String type.